-RECORLEV (levoketoconazole) is currently being evaluated in LOGICS and SONICS, phase 3 trials for patients with endogenous Cushing’s syndrome.
-Originally developed as a potential treatment for patients currently with diabetes, Strongbridge pivoted the focus of clinical development for RECORLEV (levoketoconazole) to treatment of endogenous Cushing’s syndrome in 2012.
-Read more about RECORLEV (levoketoconazole).
+Levoketoconazole, previously studied in SONICS and LOGICS, and currently being studied in the OPTICS phase 3 trial for patients with endogenous Cushing's syndrome.
+Originally developed as a potential treatment for patients currently with diabetes, Strongbridge pivoted the focus of clinical development for levoketoconazole to treatment of endogenous Cushing’s syndrome in 2012.
+Read more about levoketoconazole.